Grid Integration Research

 NREL's grid integration analysts work with the U.S. Department of Energy, university researchers, independent system operators, and regional transmission organizations to provide the system characterization data and models that empower electric power system operators to more efficiently manage wind grid system integration.

 Using NREL's 7-megavolt amperes controllable grid interface, researchers can validate wind turbines offline from the grid, verify compliance with standards, and provide grid operators with the performance information they need for a fraction of the time and cost it would take to validate a turbine in the field.

 Resource Characterization, Forecasting, and Maps

 NREL researchers use solar and wind resource assessment and forecasting to develop models that better characterize the potential benefits and impacts of variable generation on electric power system operations.

 Engineers at the National Wind Technology Center are able to simulate electrical system dynamic models using their primary computer-aided engineering tool, FAST, as well as their wind power plant simulation tool, Wind-Plant Integrated System Design & Engineering Model (WISDEM).

 Energy systems integration research and development at NREL is concentrated in the areas of transmission, distribution, and resource assessment and forecasting.
 The collaboration of a diverse set of stakeholders is critical to the success of this effort to tackle big energy challenges.

 Learn more about grid integration research.Contact Us

 Grid Integration Lead

-The grid integration lead at NREL focuses on incorporating transmission studies and next-generation testing facilities into overall systems integration with wind energy.
+The grid integration lead at NREL focuses on incorporating transmission studies and next-generation research and validation facilities into overall systems integration with wind energy.